Put your foot down for a great cause!

 Thanks to the sponsorship of friends, family and colleagues, you’ll raise vital funds to help pay for equipment, therapy, and research into groundbreaking treatments for cerebral palsy.

 Every dollar you raise during Steptember allows us to provide much-needed services, support, and care for so many kids and adults living with cerebral palsy and their families.
-Kids like Pippa and Dan, who have shown more courage and determination in their first few years than most of us need to in a lifetime.
+Kids like Dan (pictured), have shown more courage and determination in his first few years than most of us need to in a lifetime.

 But these things are only possible with your support.
 So go on, register your interest today.
-The steps that you’ll take this Steptember will help more kids like Pippa and Dan to take theirs, and that’s a beautiful thing.
+The steps that you’ll take this Steptember will help more kids like Dan, and that’s a beautiful thing.

 1. Register your interest for Steptember 2017 and we will let you know when registration officially opens.

 2. From September 4 you can track your daily step count on your very own pedometer (which is provided) and record your steps via the website or your smartphone.